Dr. Ruth D. Thornton was named Professor and Chair of the Department of Biochemistry

 medical students to End of Life issues during their Geriatrics rotation in the 4th

-Dr. Thornton serves as the chair of the Biomedical Sciences Committee which oversees
+Dr. Thornton served as the chair of the Biomedical Sciences Committee which oversees

 the program.
-She is primarily involved with the first, certificate year of the program,
+She was primarily involved with the first, certificate year of the program,

-although she also takes Biomedical students who are working toward their MS degree.
+although she also took Biomedical students who were working toward their MS degree.